colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-09-55-08-913183-data-structures-and-other-objects-using-c-by-michael-main-walter-savitch-and-kenrick-mock.md

 ## Introduction

 In the world of software development, mastering data structures is essential for building efficient and scalable solutions.
-One of the go-to resources for learning data structures and their implementation in C++ is the book "Data Structures and Other Objects Using C++" by Michael Main, Walter Savitch, and Kenrick Mock.
+One of the go-to resources for learning data structures and their implementation in C++ is the book "Data Structures and Other Objects Using C++ by Michael Main, Walter Savitch, and Kenrick Mock.

 ## Overview